lwiersma/BREaDS/README.md

 It explores several narratives, which can be modeled separately with the same input dataset.

-Narrative I:

-Contact Lars Wiersma (Resilience and Sustainability Consultant, lars.wiersma@aecom.com) for comments or questions about this repository.
+Contact Lars Wiersma (Resilience and Sustainability Consultant Benelux, lars.wiersma@aecom.com) for comments or questions about this repository.

 Other contact persons are Luke Aldred (Environmental Director Benelux, luke.aldred@aecom.com) and Rens Accou (ESG Consultant Benelux, rens.accou@aecom.com).